learn-co-curriculum/dsc-inheritance-lab/README.md

 ## Introduction

-In this lab, we'll use what we've learned about inheritance to model a zoo using superclasses, subclasses, and maybe even an abstract superclass!
+In this lab, you'll use what you've learned about inheritance to model a zoo using superclasses, subclasses, and maybe even an abstract superclass!

 ## Objectives